AdobeDocs/experience-manager-65.de-DE/help/forms/using/integrate-form-bridge-forms-portal.md

 ---
 title: Integrieren von Form Bridge in das benutzerdefinierte Portal für HTML5-Formulare
 seo-title: Integrating Form Bridge with custom portal for HTML5 forms
-description: Sie können die FormBridge-API verwenden, um die Werte von Formularfeldern von der HTML-Seite abzurufen oder festzulegen und das Formular zu versenden.
+description: Sie können die FormBridge-API verwenden, um die Werte von Formularfeldern von der HTML-Seite abzurufen oder festzulegen und das Formular zu senden.
 seo-description: You can use the FormBridge API to get or set the values of form fields from the HTML page and submit the form.
 uuid: c8911f82-1a25-47a5-9a06-19b5dce74a2c
 content-type: reference